yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Get lost Gor Gor.
 Stop bothering me.
 * ---
 * Catherine:
 * Edwin stop been such a bozo.
 Just eat your dinner.
+I have an idea, how about YOU get lost.
 * ---
 * Edwin:
 * Leave me alone.